paulgmiller/paulgmiller.github.io/_posts/2018-04-26-cowboymorality.md

 - Garth brooks - [friends in low places**](https://www.youtube.com/watch?v=mvCgSqPZ4EM).
 - Hank Williamns jr - a country boy can survive
 - Sturgill - You can have the crown.
+- Jamey Johnson - lonely at the top
 ### Prison
 - cash - folsom/sanquentin hurt, the wall